 While Ameriprise has denied the allegations, it appears to have settled the matter just before the case was set to go to trial in April.

 “We have a strong 401(k) plan that is administered for the sole interests of participants.
-The settlement does not require any changes to our plan, which will maintain the existing broad and competitive selection of investment options and features,” said Amerprise in a statement shared with ThinkAdvisor.
+The settlement does not require any changes to our plan, which will maintain the existing broad and competitive selection of investment options and features,” said Amerprise in a statement shared with our sister site, ThinkAdvisor.
 “The plan has always included funds we manage, as well as funds from other companies and a brokerage window that offers participants additional choice.”

 Eight of 13 lawsuits brought by Schlichter have been settled, according to The Wall Street Journal.
 Lockheed Martin agreed to a payment of about $62 million, for instance.